 Gather all the documents specified by the consulate.
 All consular web sites should have a visa category called "study" and will have a list of the documents you are required to submit for your visa.
 Some consulates require more than others, so be sure that you gather ALL the documents specified by the consulate to which you are applying.
-For a list of the basic documents needed for any consulate click here, but your consulate may require additional documents (for example, the NY consulate requires a transcript from the home school, a letter from our Rome campus, etc.) so be sure you know what you must bring with you before you present yourself at the consulate for your visa appointment.
+This is a list of the basic documents needed, but your consulate may require additional documents (for example, the NY consulate requires a transcript from the home school, a letter from our Rome campus, etc.) so be sure you know what you must bring with you before you present yourself at the consulate for your visa appointment.
 When in doubt, e-mail the visa officer at the consulate for clarification.
 BE PREPARED BEFORE YOU GO.

 Study Visa Fee: In February 2016, a Euro fee of 50,00 was implemented for the long-term study visa application.
 This fee must be paid to the "Consulate General of Italy" only by money order in the US Dollar equivalent amount set for the quarter of the calendar year in which you will be applying for your study visa.
 You must check the website for the amount of US $$ and purchase a money order for that amount to submit with your other documents.